 2.9.9 - CDOT Form No. 242, Page 3 - Schedule of Transfers

 CDOT Form No. 242, Page 3.
 "Schedule of Transfers", is required by the Federal Highway Administration to obtain information regarding all transfers of title affecting the various parcels during a period of five years immediately preceding the date of Memorandum.
-The form provides space for this information and, as shown in the sample, may indicate not only the frequency of transfer, but also any possible trend toward speculation.
+The form provides space for this information and as shown in the sample, may indicate not only the frequency of transfer, but also any possible trend toward speculation.
 The amount of consideration will be shown for use by the Appraisers in their reports.
 DO NOT USE THIS FORM if the present owner has held title for more than five years.

 The schedule or summary (CDOT Form No. 242, Page 3) must contain the name of the Grantor in each such transfer, the name of the Grantee, the kind of instrument, the date thereof, the date of recording, the book and page of record, the stated consideration, and the amount of documentary fee.